| | Color

 How do we quantify the visual aspects of color numerically or on

+a computer?
 There are a

 number of different color models that describe and quantify color